St. Louis Analytics Review

 Nobody really knows if Google takes your bounce rate into account for your ranking factors, our bet is that they do.

 The reason we believe Google considers this factor is because your bounce rate tells Google how fast users hit the back button and went to see the rest of the search results.
-This is why you want your users to spend more time on the page they land on, engage with the page or go to another page in your website from that page.
+This is why you want your users to spend more time on the page they land on, engage with the page, or go to another page on your website from that page.
 All of those things will lower your bounce rate.

 We will, like with all metrics check your overall sites bounce rate and individual pages Bounce Rates.
 We will want to start with your most visited pages and move down from there on the list comparing the bounce rates on each page.
-This is all important because the bounce rate tells us more about the quality of the traffic and/or the quality of your page.
+This is all-important because the bounce rate tells us more about the quality of the traffic and/or the quality of your page.
 This has an influence on our search engine optimization strategy.
 When we see users quickly hitting the back button they either never meant to find your page, wanted to find your page, but it didn’t have the information they wanted or other factors, such as your page loaded too slow.

 Google will see this as your page not being relevant for the keyword(s) that users searched to find your page and your site will see negative results because of it.

-Another factor that we look at closely is the site speed of your website which Google has openly admitted is a ranking factor.
-Your site speed is going to have a direct impact on some of the things we talked about above such as your Bounce Rate, PageViews and in the end the number of visitors your site ends up seeing.
+Another factor that we look at closely as a website designer is the site speed of your website which Google has openly admitted is a ranking factor.
+Your site speed is going to have a direct impact on some of the things we talked about above such as your Bounce Rate, PageViews, and in the end, the number of visitors your site ends up seeing.
 Your site speed will cause your conversion rate to drop and decreases your usability rate at the same time.
 As we stated we are not talking about the factors we look at in any specific order as we could easily have listed site speed (which fits into site health) as one of the top things we pay attention to.
 If your site speed is slow, improving it is going to be a giant win for your website.

 When you find slow pages we will optimize them immediately and that’s something we pay close attention to here at Matchbox Design Group.
 You can also use Google’s site speed tool to help you with this if it’s something you want to do on your own.
 It will even tell you how to optimize the page.